 Sustainable Aviation is a long term strategy which sets out the collective approach of UK aviation to tackling the challenge of ensuring a sustainable future for our industry.
 A world-first, Sustainable Aviation was launched in 2005 and brings together the main players from UK airlines, airports, manufacturers and air navigation service providers.
-We have produced three Progress Reports to date, the latest published in March 2011, following ones in 2006 and 2009.
+We have produced four Progress Reports to date, the latest published in January 2014, following ones in 2011, 2009 and 2006.
 We will continue to deliver on the goals and commitments identified in the strategy, monitoring and tracking the practical cooperative work being undertaken by signatories to Sustainable Aviation as well as promoting our efforts both within the UK and internationally.

 Spring 2013: Sustainable Aviation has launched the industry’s first Noise Road-Map, demonstrating how noise from UK aviation will not increase despite a near doubling in flights over the next 40 years.
 This is achieved through the development and introduction of quieter aircraft alongside the implementation of better operating procedures and improved land-use planning.
 Going forwards, signatories to Sustainable Aviation will use this Road-Map as a toolkit in refining their own plans to manage noise

 To read our full press release click here

 To read a non-technical summary of our Noise Road-Map click here